Income Tax Deadline Fast Facts

 (CNN)Here's some background information about the annual income tax filing deadline in the United States.
-April 18, 2017 is the deadline to file 2017 income tax returns.
-The deadline is later this year due to April 15th falling on a weekend and the celebration of Emancipation Day on April 16.
+April 17, 2018, is the deadline to file 2017 income tax returns.
+The deadline is later this year due to April 15th falling on a weekend and the celebration of Emancipation Day, a legal holiday in Washington, DC, on April 16.

 Filing Statistics: